PeaBrane/gpt-helmet/README.md

 A simple API demo using Together AI's DeepSeek-V3 model to classify helmet status from emergency department narratives.
 This proof-of-concept implementation, written mostly by Claude 3.7 Sonnet, achieves 98.75% match with human labels.
 The mismatched cases are all ambiguous narrative reports, and can be found in [data/mismatches_table.tex](data/mismatches_table.tex).

+This is mainly used as a retort for the study ["Use of Generative AI to Identify Helmet Status Among Patients With Micromobility-Related Injuries From Unstructured Clinical Notes"](https://pubmed.ncbi.nlm.nih.gov/39136946/).

 ## Overview

 This project uses the DeepSeek-V3 model from Together AI to analyze emergency department narratives and classify helmet status: